pschraut/UnityTexture2DArrayImportPipeline/README.md

 # Texture2DArray Import Pipeline for Unity

-Unity has no built-in import pipeline for texture arrays in Unity 2020.1 and earlier versions yet.
+Unity has no built-in import pipeline for texture arrays in Unity 2020.1 and earlier versions.
 This is the relevant quote from their documentation:
 > Currently in Unity texture arrays do not have an import pipeline for them, and must be created from code, either at runtime or in editor scripts. ([link](https://docs.unity3d.com/ScriptReference/Texture2DArray.html))

 The Texture2DArray Import Pipeline package you're currently looking at tries to fill the gap of that missing import pipeline and provides an implementation to create and modify texture arrays.